LuisMiSanVe/LuisMiSanVe/README.md

 - Databases: SQL Server, PostgreSQL
 - Tools: Postman, Swagger UI, Visual Studio, Android Studio
 ## 📚 Projects
-I’m uploading interesting projects I develop at work (after removing all sensitive data).
+I’m uploading interesting projects I develop at work.
 Here’s a sneak peek of some things I’m working on:
+> [!NOTE]
+> All sensitive and confidential data is removed before uploading.
 - .Net REST API with OAuth 2.0:\
   A secure API that requires users to log in to access endpoints using JWT Bearer Tokens, which are validated with OAuth 2.0.